DataDog/documentation/content/en/graphing/using_graphs/_index.md

 ## The graphing editor

-There are two ways to interact with the Graphing Editor: using the GUI (the default method) and writing JSON (the more complete method).
+There are two ways to interact with the Graphing Editor: using the GUI (the default method) and writing JSON (the more advanced method).
 This page covers using the GUI.
 To learn more about using JSON, see [Graphing Primer using JSON][1].

 On each graph, a pencil icon opens the graph editor: